Which Type of Metal Finish Faucet is More Suitable for Your Home?

-Whether you're planning a complete remodel or just want to replace your bathroom or cabinet mixer taps, the finish you choose can change the overall look of a room.
+Whether you're planning a complete remodel or just want to replace your bathroom faucets, the finish you choose can change the overall look of a room.

 Recently, brushed nickel has become one of the most popular options for homeowners.
 But how does it compete with long-time favorites chrome and stainless steel?
 Is your fit right?
 We've compared different types of metal finishes to find the one that's best for different home styles and budgets.

 Brushed nickel is nickel that has been etched with a wire brush or similar tool to obtain a metallic appearance.
 This texture gives brushed nickel a warm tone and creates an interesting play of light and shadow on the metal surface.

 Although chrome used to be used mostly in automotive parts and other industrial uses, in recent years it has become one of the most popular choices for faucets and hardware.
 Chrome works well against rust and corrosion at a relatively low price.
 However, it does require regular cleaning as its glossy finish accentuates water spots and fingerprints.

 What is stainless steel?Stainless steel is a classic choice for hardware and accessories because it goes with most home styles.
 Brushed nickel and stainless steel often look very similar, but the difference lies in their base color: brushed nickel tends to have a gold or brown tinge, while stainless steel has a bluish tinge.
 The 100% stainless steel fasteners will last for years without rusting or corroding, so it's a good long-term investment.

 Now that we know what they are, let's see how these different metal finishes stack up.

 The kitchen faucet is one of the most important appliances in a modern home.
 It not only adds to the functionality of the house but also to its style and quality.

 Whether it is a bathroom faucet or a kitchen faucet, there is a wide range of finishes to choose from.
 Among the different finishes, brushed nickel and chrome are the most popular.